Optimizing the magnon-phonon cooperativity in planar geometries

 The frequency dependences of $\eta_m$, $\eta_a$, $\Omega$, and $\mathscr{C}$ are summarized in Fig.~\ref{FIG_extract}. $\eta_m$ follows the predicted linear frequency dependence well (green solid line in Fig.~\ref{FIG_extract}(a)) from which we extract $\alpha_{m}=1.1\times 10^{-4}$, which is close to literature value \cite{dubs2017sub}, and the inhomogeneous line broadening of $\Delta \eta_{m}/(2\pi)=0.58~\rm MHz$.
 A quadratic dependence on frequency is expected for acoustic damping (blue solid line in Fig.~\ref{FIG_extract}(a)) \cite{dutoit1974microwave}.
 We extract an acoustic relaxation rate of $\alpha_{a}=7.7\times 10^{-6}~\rm GHz^{-1}$ and an inhomogeneous contribution of $\Delta \eta_{a}/(2\pi)=0.16~\rm MHz$, which are in reasonable agreements with previously reported values \cite{kleszczewski1988phonon,schlitz2022magnetization}.
 The coupling strength for the in-plane magnetized case is given by (see Appendix B for derivation)

-where $\omega_H=\gamma \mu_0 H$. $\rho$ is the density of YIG and $M_s$ is the saturation magnetization. $B_{\rm eff}$ represents the effective magnetoelastic coefficient.
+where $\omega_H=\gamma \mu_0 H$, $\rho$ is the density of YIG, and $M_s$ is the saturation magnetization. $B_{\rm eff}$ represents the effective magnetoelastic coefficient.
 We use $\mu_0 M_s = 0.172~\rm T$, $\rho = 5100 \rm~kg/m^3$, $\gamma/(2\pi)=28~\rm GHz/T$, and the known transverse sound velocity $v_{\rm YIG}=3.84~\rm km/s$ \cite{clark1961elastic}.
 The expected coupling strength variation for in-plane (Eq.~\ref{coupling}) and out-of-plane (Eq.~\ref{couplingOut}) magnetized cases are shown with $B_{\rm eff} = 7\times 10^5~\rm J/m^3$ as solid lines in Fig.~\ref{FIG_extract}(b).
 We note that it works well for both in-plane and out-of-plane configurations.
-However this estimate of $B_{\rm eff}$ deviates from the theoretical value obtained with the known material parameters and assumed pinned free boundary conditions, $\overline{B}_{[1\bar{1}0]}=5.2 \times 10^5~\rm J/m^3$ (see Appendix B).
+However this estimate of $B_{\rm eff}$ deviates from the theoretical value obtained with the known material parameters and assumed pinning free boundary conditions, $\overline{B}_{[1\bar{1}0]}=5.2 \times 10^5~\rm J/m^3$ (see Appendix B).
 We attribute the discrepancy to the several assumptions made in the calculations, i.e., unpinned spins at the boundaries, phonon properties assumed to be identical for the YIG film and GGG substrates, and neglected anisotropy fields \cite{polulyakh2021magnetoelastic}.
 This calls for detailed investigation on magnetoelastic properties in thin films.
+Additionally, it is important to note that while our study primarily focuses on the excitation of magnons with $k\sim 0$, there is a possibility that high-$k$ magnons could also interact with phonons.
+This raises intriguing questions about the variations in cooperativity for high-$k$ magnons.
 Finally the frequency variation of cooperativity is shown Fig.~\ref{FIG_extract}(c).
 The maximum $\mathscr{C}$ is achieved at lower frequency of about 5.5 GHz compared to 9 GHz for the optimal coupling strength due to the reduction of $\eta_a$ and $\eta_m$ with decreasing frequency.

 In conclusion, the local magnon-phonon coupling was investigated using an optical technique.
 Enhanced contrast was observed at the phonon resonances due to the reduced nonuniformity over the detection area.
 Furthermore, we demonstrated tunable magnon phonon coupling and determined optimal parameters for maximizng magnon phonon interconversion in a planar geometry.
 Stronger coupling strength with the out-of-plane magnetized configuration was observed, which agrees with the calculations.
 Our local sensing scheme and optimization of the interconversion may find application to the coherent quantum information processing.